Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Radiation therapy is not common for CML.
 Your doctor may advise it for these reasons:

 Your symptoms aren't being helped by other treatments.
 For example, you may have a swollen spleen pressing against another organ, such as your stomach.
 This can cause a lack of appetite.
 In this case, radiation can be used to reduce swelling of the spleen.
 Radiation can also help with bone pain caused by the leukemia spreading to the bone.

 You have decided to have a stem cell transplant.
-Radiation therapy kills not only cancer cells but also normal bone marrow cells.
+Radiation therapy kills not only cancer cells, but also normal bone marrow cells.
 If you need to have a transplant, you may receive total body irradiation (TBI).
 This distributes radiation in equal doses to all parts of your body.
 That's because leukemia cells can be in any blood vessel in any part of your body.
 If, for some reason, you can't undergo TBI, you may be able to take drugs that will accomplish the same goal.
-In fact, most transplants for CML today are done without the use of radiation.
+In fact, most stem cell transplants for CML today are done without the use of radiation.
 Talk about the options with your doctor.

 A doctor who specializes in cancer and radiation is called a radiation oncologist.
 This doctor will work with you to determine what kind of radiation you need.
 This doctor will also determine the dose and how long you need the therapy.